-4.3.2.
-Spirit Lakes Tectonic Zone
+4.3.2 Spirit Lakes Tectonic Zone

-[34] The boundary between the Superior (SP) and the Yavapai (YP) provinces is the Spirit Lakes Tectonic Zone (SLTZ), which extends east through the middle of the MCR into Wisconsin.
+The boundary between the Superior (SP) and the Yavapai (YP) provinces is the Spirit Lakes Tectonic Zone (SLTZ), which extends east through the middle of the MCR into Wisconsin.
 East of the MCR, the SLTZ separates the Penokean Province to the north from the Yavapai Province to the south.
-As described in section 4.2, west of the MCR this suture forms a boundary within the upper crystalline crust that correlates with the transition from mild gravity highs to the north to gravity lows to the south.
-The Yavapai province is the region with thickest sediments across the region.
-Structural differences between the two provinces across the suture are particularly striking at 10 km depth but continue into the lower crust, with faster Vs in the Minnesota River Valley subprovince and slower Vs in the Yavapai.
-In terms of Moho topography, the Yavapai Province has relatively thinner crust (~44-45 km) than the Minnesota River Valley, particularly east of the southern MCR (~39 km).
-For example, the receiver function at station J39A (Figure 3d) displays a clear Moho Ps conversion at about 4.5 s after the direct P arrival.
-The resulting model for station J39A is shown in Figure 4d with a crustal thickness of about 38 ± 1.5 km.
-This is the thinnest crust in the vicinity of the rift but is still deeper than in the Greenstone terrane in the western part of the Superior Province.
+As described in section 4.2, west of the MCR this suture forms a boundary within the upper crystalline crust that correlates with the gravity map.
+Structural differences between the two provinces across the suture continue into the lower crust, with faster Vs in the Minnesota River Valley subprovince and slower Vs in the Yavapai.
+In terms of Moho topography, the Yavapai Province has relatively thinner crust (~ 44-45 km), becoming thinner east of the southern MCR (~ 39 km).
+In particular, the receiver function at station J39A (Fig. 3d) displays a clear Moho Ps conversion at about 4.5 sec after the direct P arrival.
+The resulting model for station J39A is shown in Figure 4d with a crustal thickness of about 38±1.5km.
+This is the thinnest crust in the vicinity of the rift, but is still deeper than in the Greenstone terrane in the western part of the Superior Province.

-4.3.3.
-Boundary Between the Yavapai and Mazatzal Provinces
+4.3.3 Boundary between the Yavapai and Mazatzal provinces

-[35] The third and southernmost suture in the study region is the boundary between the Yavapai (YP) and Mazatzal provinces (MP) near the Iowa-Missouri border, extending in the NE-SW direction.
-Compared with the structural variations across the more northerly sutures, the variations across this suture are more subtle in both crustal velocities and crustal thickness.
-However, lower crustal Vs (Figure 6e) is slower (<4 km/s) in the YP than it in the MP (>4 km/s), and the velocity jump across Moho (Figure 7c) is larger in the YP, on average.
+The third and southernmost suture in the study region is the boundary between the Yavapai (YP) and Mazatzal provinces (MP) near the Iowa-Missouri border, extending in the NE-SW direction.
+Compared with the structural variations across the more northerly sutures, the variations across this suture are subtler both in crustal velocities and crustal thickness.
+However, lower crustal Vs is slower (< 4 km/sec) in the YP than it in the MP (> 4 km/sec).

-[36] In summary, the three major Precambrian sutures in the region are associated with crustal seismic structural variations, especially across the northern (GLTZ) and middle (SLTZ) sutures in the MCR region.
-Later cumulative metamorphism of early Proterozoic accretionary tectonics [Holm et al., 2007] may have obscured structural variations across the Yavapai-Mazatzal boundary at least in the shallow crust.
+In summary, the three major Precambrian sutures in the region are associated with crustal seismic structural variations, especially across the northern (GLTZ) and middle (SLTZ) sutures in the MCR region.
+Later cumulative metamorphism of early Proterozoic accretionary tectonics [Holm et al., 2007] may have obscured structural variations across the Yavapai - Mazatzal boundary.

-4.4.
-Variations in Crustal Thickness
+4.4 Variations in crustal thickness